imLinguin/comet/README.md

 ## Debugging SDK Client

-In order to dump logging from SDK client download [GalaxyPeer.ini](https://items.gog.com/GalaxyPeer.zip), when placed next to game .exe it will write GalaxyPeer.log when the game is running.
+In order to dump logging from SDK client (the game) download [GalaxyPeer.ini](https://items.gog.com/GalaxyPeer.zip), when placed next to game .exe it will write GalaxyPeer.log when the game is running.

 > [!WARNING]